MSc/Postgraduate Diploma/Postgraduate Certificate Events Management

 See our full glossary of learning and teaching terms.

-If you opt for the full-time course, you'll attend the University for 12 months with scheduled classes taking place for an average of 12 hours per week during term time.
+For the full-time course, you'll attend the University for 12 months with scheduled classes taking place for an average of 12 hours per week during term time.

 See our full glossary of assessment terms.